-- 1. Review materials and familiarize yourself with the content of the lesson. - 2.
-Present the Part I of the lesson (Foundations of the Temperance Movement and the Road to Prohibition) to review materials from the temperance era, and introduce students to National Prohibition and the 18th Amendment.
-PDF versions of the materials are available here. - 3.
+- 1. Review materials and familiarize yourself with the content of the lesson. - Present the Part I of the lesson (Foundations of the Temperance Movement and the Road to Prohibition) to review materials from the temperance era, and introduce students to National Prohibition and the 18th Amendment.
+PowerPoint presentation is available here.
+A PDF version of the Introduction above is available here. - 3.
 Deliver Part II of the lesson (Prohibition, Riverside, and the Mission Inn) to teach students about how the temperance movement and Prohibition played out in their own city.
-PDF versions of the materials are available here. - a.
+PowerPoint presentation is available here.
+A PDF version of the Introduction above is available here. - a.
 If copies of the introduction and sources are not distributed to students, ensure that they take notes this information will be needed for the assignment. - 4.
 After the presentations, have students create an in-class essay: - a.
-Distribute copies of the primary materials and have students reflect on what they just learned about early Riverside, the temperance movement, and Prohibition.
-Copies of the Mission Inn primary sources are available here.
-These sources include a letter written to Frank Miller by a Japanese temperance supporter, an entry from Frank Miller's blotter, and a Riverside Enterprise news article. - b.
-Since Riverside was a dry town in favor of Prohibition, what do you think of Frank A. Miller's decision to sell alcohol at his hotel up until Prohibition was passed?
+Distribute copies of Mission Inn primary sources, available here.
+Have students reflect on what they just learned about early Riverside, the Temperance movement, and Prohibition.
+Sources include a letter written to Frank Miller by a Japanese temperance supporter, an entry from Frank Miller's blotter, and a Riverside Enterprise news article. - b.
+Essay prompt: Since Riverside was a dry town in favor of Prohibition, what do you think of Frank A. Miller's decision to sell alcohol at his hotel up until Prohibition was passed?
 Consider his personal stance on alcohol: Do you think he acted hypocritically, or was it just a good business decision?
 Do you think he received special treatment that was unfair to other businesses?
 Why or why not?
 Explain your reasoning and cite specific examples from the lesson and the primary sources. - 5.
 After all students have completed their essays, select students to report out and explain their reasoning to the class. - 6.
 Have students submit essays for grading and evaluation.